queeno/rock-paper-scissors/README.md

 Simon, please make a choice [rock, paper, scissors, or empty to abort]:
 ```

 The input is case insensitive.
 You will be reprompted for non-recognised words.

-Enter empty to terminate the game.
+Enter to terminate the game.

 ```
 Terminating game...
 Hej hej!